nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ![Model Class Diagram](images/ModelClassDiagram.png)

-The model component consists of a `CarparkList` (and `CarparkFilteredList`) class that contains instances of `Carpark`, under the package `seedu.data`.
+The model component consists of a `CarparkList` (and `CarparkFilteredList`) class that contains instances of `Carpark`, as well as the `Favourite` class, under the package `seedu.data`

 This component:
+* Stores the necessary information to maintain a list of "favourited" carparks in the `Favourite` class.
 * Stores all carpark data (all `Carpark` objects), contained in a `CarparkList` object.
 * Stores filtered carpark data to be used in other components (in `CarparkFilteredList`).
 * Contains methods for selecting a `Carpark` object based on a unique code (for the `find` command) as well as filtering by a substring or set of substrings (`search` command).
 * Is independent of other components except the API component, which is used to generate it.
 * Group objects with the same code by enum `LotType` (Car, Motorcycle, Heavy Vehicle) and places them in a HashMap for easy access.
-For example: Three `carpark` objects may have the same unique carpark code as they are the same carpark, but contain available lot information for different types of lot.
+For example: Three `Carpark` objects may have the same unique carpark code as they are the same carpark, but contain available lot information for different types of lot.
 These three objects will be grouped under one object with the HashMap `allAvailableLots` containing a breakdown of lots by type.